Hi, I’m Sarah-Jayne Duryea – Founder of Happy Minds Psychology and Principal Psychologist.

 Mel studied at Deakin University and completed her PhD investigating the prevention of cognitive decline in older adults through the use of exercise and nutrition.
 Mel has experience working with a broad range of presenting issues across the lifespan and is particularly interested in antenatal and postnatal issues including depression and birth trauma, as well as assisting clients to manage medical diagnoses and treatment.
 Mel is also an EMDR trained therapist.

 Mel has extensive experience working with vulnerable patients in a hospital setting and as such, values a collaborative and client-centred approach to ensure that her clients feel safe and validated through the course of appropriate, evidence-based treatment.
 Being a new mum, Mel is keen to assist others through their fertility and parenting journeys.

 Outside of work, you will find Mel at local cafes with her family, or at home completing DIY renovation projects.

 Chandler is our Admin Queen!
 She keeps the wheels turning at our Geelong psychology practice and makes sure that we can all focus on our passion as clinicians.

-Outside of work, Chandler is a mum to a 2 year old boy.
+Outside of work, Chandler is a mum to two young boys.
 She enjoys spending her weekends with him and her partner, on the beach or adventuring somewhere outdoors.